Privacy policy

 "Internet user": any person connecting to the Site.

-ultimateprovence.com, as well as sub-sites, mirror sites, portals and URL variations thereof.
+ultimateprovence.com, as well as sub-sites, mirror sites, portals and URL variations relating thereto.

 ARTICLE 3.
 SCOPE OF APPLICATION

-This privacy policy is applicable to all Internet users.
-Simply connecting to and/or browsing the Site shall imply your full and complete acceptance of this privacy policy.
-Furthermore, clicking on "OK, accept all" in the information banner relating to cookies displayed on the Site implies
+This confidentiality policy applies to all Internet users.
+Simply connecting to and/or browsing the Site implies your full and unreserved acceptance of this confidentiality policy.
+In addition, clicking on "OK, accept all" in the information banner relating to cookies displayed on the Site implies

 your confirmation of this acceptance.
-You hereby acknowledge that you have fully read and accepted them without restriction.
+By doing so, you acknowledge that you have fully read and accepted them without restriction.

-The Internet user acknowledges the evidential value of the systems automatic registration of the "publisher" and, except for him to bring evidence to the contrary.
+The Internet User acknowledges the evidential value of the systems automatic registration of the "publisher" and, unless he is required to provide proof to the contrary.

-Acceptance of this privacy policy assumes that Internet users have legal capacity necessary to do so or that they are at least 16 years old, or failing that that they are have the permission of a guardian or curator if they are incapable, to their legal representative if they are under 16 years of age, or that they are holders of a mandate if they are acting on behalf of a legal person.
+Acceptance of this confidentiality policy assumes that Internet users have legal capacity necessary to do so, or that they are at least 16 years old, or failing that that they are have the authorisation of a guardian or curator if they are incapable, to their legal representative if they are under 16, or that they are holders of a mandate if they are acting on behalf of a legal entity.

 ARTICLE 4.
 PERSONAL DATA

-In general, you can visit the Site without voluntarily communicating any personal information about yourself.
-In any case, you are in no way obliged to voluntarily transmit this information to the "publisher".
+In general, you may visit the Site without voluntarily communicating any personal information about yourself.
+In any event, you are under no obligation to voluntarily transmit this information to the "publisher".

-Nevertheless, in case of refusal, you may not be able to benefit from certain information or services that you have requested.
-In this respect, the "publisher" may in some cases ask you to provide your surname, first name, e-mail address, telephone number, company and position.
-By providing this information, you expressly accept that it will be processed by Château de Berne SA, for the purposes indicated in this document and for the purposes indicated at the end of each form.
+However, if you refuse, you may not be able to benefit from certain information or services that you have requested.
+In some cases, the "publisher" may ask you to provide your surname, first name, e-mail address, telephone number, company and job title.
+By providing this information, you expressly agree to it being processed by Château de Berne SA, for the purposes indicated in this document and for the purposes stated at the end of each form.

 In accordance with the General Data Protection Regulation (GDPR) adopted by the European Parliament on 14 April 2016 and the national legislation in force, "the publisher" provides you with the following information: